mcdeoliveira/pyctrl/doc/tutorial.rst

 iteration.
 Note how this would also affect the input to the *filter* :py:data:`LPF`!

-Running :ref:`simulated_motor_2.py` produces a plot of the data similar to the one shown below:
+Running :ref:`simulated_motor_2.py` produces a plot similar to the one shown below:

 .. image:: figures/simulated_motor_2.png